 If you cannot attend the preview in person, view the auction online and ask questions by email or phone.
 Our specialists are happy to provide specific condition reports or detailed photographs.

 It is always a wise decision to view an item in person before you place a bid, but we understand that sometimes circumstances prevent you from attending an auction preview.
 In these instances, as a courtesy, our experts offer personalized service and detailed condition reports to assist you in making an informed decision about your purchase.

 During the week prior to an auction, we regularly update catalog listings on our website with additional images and condition information.

 If the information you are looking for is not included in the online catalog listing, you may request a condition report.
-Please contact the appropriate specialist using the phone number or email address published in the auction catalog, or click “Inquire” next to any lot in the online catalog.
+Please contact the appropriate specialist using the published phone number or email address or click the inquire button next to any lot in the online catalog.

 When submitting an inquiry, be sure to include the sale and lot number.
 We are happy to provide additional photographs, specific measurements, descriptions of damage or repairs, or other information as time permits.

 Skinner experts will respond to condition requests and other inquiries about items in the auction in the order they are received, and before the auction begins.